deepppl/evaluation/README.md

 ```

 This will generate a csv file `YYMMDD_HHMM_numpyro_comprehensive.csv` containing a summary of the experiments.
-:warning: a keyboard interrupt only stops one example.
+:warning: A keyboard interrupt only stops one example.

 To run the reference Stan implementation:
 ```